 I didn’t see the road work until it was right in front of me and couldn’t stop.
 Is that my fault?

 Probably not.
 There should have been signs warning you that either the lane was ending or that road work was being done on that particular lane.
-If the sign was not there or if it was posted too closely to where the work was being performed, there may have been no practical way for you to avoid it, and, in this case, the accident may not have been your fault.
+If the sign was not there or if it was posted too close to where the work was being performed, there may have been no practical way for you to avoid it, and, in this case, the accident may not have been your fault.